bini-black/Speak-up/README.md

 Many people experience mental health challenges but avoid speaking up because of stigma, fear of judgment, or lack of privacy.
 Most online platforms feel unsafe, with fake users and bots, making it harder to open up.

 ### Solution
 **SpeakUp** is a simple and safe chat platform where people can join anonymous support rooms and talk about their feelings with others who truly understand.
-By using **Fayda digital ID**, users are verified as real people — while remaining completely anonymous to others.
+By using **Fayda digital ID**, users are verified as real people, while remaining completely anonymous to others.

 ### Target Audience
 SpeakUp is designed for **teens, young adults, and anyone seeking a supportive space** to talk about mental health — especially in **communities where stigma is still strong**.